sarg3nt/certified-kubernetes-security-specialist/The 4C’s of Cloud Native security.md

 ## Code

 Code security best practices.
-Mostly out of scope to this scope but we do cover some k8s specific topics.
+Mostly out of scope for this training but we do cover some k8s specific topics.